shamsulamri/openhis/readme.md

 ### Installation & Configuration

+1. See laravel documentation for configuration and installation.
-Run the his_open.sql to restore the database.
+2. Run the his_open.sql to restore the database.

+### Docker Container

+I will release a docker container for easy and quick installation soon.

 ### Web Resources